 Conclusion

-The example above gives a clear picture of why prices will rise through resistance and then drop sharply, or fall through support and then rise strongly.
+The example above gives a clear picture of why prices will rise through resistance and then drop sharply, or fall through a pivot support and then rise strongly.
 The market must sometimes break down to go up and break out to go down.
 The market is always looking for the best place to make trade easy, and it usually needs confirmation at an extreme before it can keep going.
 To learn more about how an auction works, we need to understand the people who take part in it: ie, buyers and sellers.